Monsanto offers cash to U.S. farmers who use controversial chemical

 XtendiMax costs about $11 per acre to buy, and Monsanto is offering $6 per acre in cash back to farmers when they apply it on Xtend soybeans along with other approved herbicides, according to the company.

-Monsanto competes against rivals including Bayer AG to sell genetically modified soybean seeds and chemicals to farmers.
+Monsanto competes against rivals including Bayer AG (BAYGn.DE) to sell genetically modified soybean seeds and chemicals to farmers.
 Bayer is selling its LibertyLink soybean brand, a main rival to Xtend, to BASF as part of a deal to acquire Monsanto for $63.5 billion.

 Monsanto also faces increasing government oversight.